Kicksecure/security-misc/README.md

 **Summary:**

 `security-misc` is in full compliance with KSPP recommendations wherever feasible.
 However, there are a few cases of partial or non-compliance due to technical limitations.

 * [KSPP Recommended Settings](https://kspp.github.io/Recommended_Settings)

 **Full compliance:**

-More than 30 kernel boot parameters and over 30 sysctl settings are fully aligned with KSPP's recommendations.
+More than 30 kernel boot parameters and over 30 sysctl settings are fully aligned with the KSPP's recommendations.

 **Partial compliance:**